latenitefilms/KeyframeToolbox/docs/how-to-use.md

 In the Keyframe Toolbox interface you'll see several graphs, each one controlling a separate parameter.

+In the current effect, graphs include Opacity, Position X, Position Y, Scale, Rotation, and Blur.

 ## Keyframe graph basics

 - Each graph has a keyframe at the start (left) and end (right).